Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 The probation period, typically spanning from a few weeks to months, allows you to evaluate the developer’s technical abilities, cultural alignment, and team contributions.

-To make this effective, set specific objectives, deliver consistent feedback, and ensure they have access to the necessary resources and mentorship.
+To make this effective, set specific objectives, deliver consistent feedback, and give them access to the necessary resources and mentorship.

 At the end of the trial, conduct a comprehensive review to decide whether to hire them permanently, based on predefined performance criteria and overall fit with the team.